This article covers what an allotment is, how allotments came about and some general information about allotments.

 Food rationing kept the demand for allotments and home grown foods high until the end of the war although rationing continued until 1954.

-Allotment and home food production is highly productive in terms of land use and during the war allotments were estimated to contribute some 1.3 million tonnes from 1.4 million plots.
+Allotment and home food production is highly productive in terms of land use.
+During the war allotments were estimated to contribute some 1.3 million tonnes of vegetables from 1.4 million plots.
 Agricultural production generally is more efficient in terms of labour but not in terms of land usage.